 We all have desires and goals that we want to pursue and fulfil over the course of our lives.
-Buying a house, buying a car, gifting our parents or loved ones things for their big days, a comfortable life after retirement, funding your or your children’s education/college, are examples of some of the common goals people look to achieve.
-Investing for these goals is a powerful way to ensure that you can fulfil them as and when the time comes for the same.
+Buying a house, buying a car, gifting our parents or loved ones things for their big days, a comfortable life after retirement, and funding your or your children’s education/college, are examples of some of the common goals people look to achieve.
+Investing in these goals is a powerful way to ensure that you can fulfil them as and when the time comes for the same.
 This is called goal-based investing where the time horizon of your investment for that particular goal is pre-decided.

 Why current goal-based investing options don’t work?

 The majority of the current goal-based investment options work backwards and give a monthly/quarterly investment amount that the user needs to invest, in order to achieve the final terminal value.
 This approach doesn’t take into consideration the actual investment capacity or fluctuating investable cash in the hands of the investors.
 According to us, a pragmatic goal-based investing option should work as follows:

 - Lets an investor invest any amount (more or less) depending on investable cash in hand at different points in time.

 - Optimizes the terminal value on a particular year — wealth maximization in early years & wealth protection in later years.

 - The target year is picked by the investor and it signifies when the investor wants to realise a particular goal.